Polo Grounds Baseball provides entertainment and amusement while emphasizing fellowship, community, and baseball scholarship.

 Players meeting eligibility standards will be available for the Annual Draft to take place every offseason.
 Eligible players include unclaimed American League veterans and rookies.
 Teams select in inverse order of regular-season record from the previous season.
 Playoffs teams will be slotted after all non-playoff teams, with the league champion selecting last.
 Players selected must remain on a PGB roster for a minimum of one full season.

 Tiebreaker #1: Head-to-head record between tied teams, with series loser drafting first.

 Tiebreaker #2: Head-to-head runs scored between the two teams, with loser drafting first.

 Amendment B: Draft-Day Procedures

-Only unclaimed AL veterans, AL rookies, and recently released MLB players are be eligible for the Annual Draft.
-Starting in 2021, the next three drafts will be supplemented with the addition of 1-2 abandoned PGB roster per season, starting with Covington and later adding the remaining available rosters.
+Only unclaimed AL veterans, AL rookies, and recently released MLB players with at least 25 ABs/10 IPs are be eligible for the Annual Draft.
+Beginning in 2024, no players from NL-only rosters will be eligible for the draft.

 Article 10: Rule 5 Draft

 The Rule 5 Draft has been re-instated for the 2021 offseason, and will last for three rounds.
 Teams begin by protecting 16 players, and draft from among all unprotected players made available.
 Once a team loses a player, they can add one to their protected list, and can lose no more than three players total.

 No trade or transaction is final until it has been approved by The Commissioner.
 Once approved, new lineups and/or pitching rotations must be submitted before players can be used.
 Transactions will be rejected by the Commissioner if it results in an illegal roster or player movement.
 Annual Draft selections may be traded for the following year only, unless approved by the Commissioner.

 Amendment A: Releasing Players